goonberger/fof_force_generator/README.md

 ## Deployment

-### Single py file, doesn't need any packages to run, made with CPython 3.7
+Logic is included in code.py single py file, doesn't need any packages to run, made with CPython 3.7

-### Forces list is included with norm_forces.txt available in repository
+Forces list is included in norm_forces.txt available in repository

+Both files must be put in single directory